 With 5 resorts in the greater Jackson Hole area, each with unique attraction for skiers and snowboarders of every level, Jackson Hole skiing is some of the best in the world.

 With a vertical rise of 4,139 feet, 2,500 acres of inbounds terrain, and backcountry access, skiing Jackson Hole is an experience of a lifetime.
 The resort is open for the winter season from Thanksgiving through early April and is located in Teton Village.
 Peak season adult lift tickets cost $109 (buy online because window pricing is $117).

 Conveniently located in Jackson on E. Snow King Ave., Snow King is a small, but steep, ski area and a good choice for Jackson Hole WY skiing.
 Night skiing and a snow tubing park offer endless fun.
 The mountain opens in early December and closes in late March.
 Lift tickets are more affordable, $42 for an adult full day ticket.

 Now that Big Sky and Moonlight Basin have combined terrain to form one giant Big Sky Resort, it might warrant the perfect day trip from Jackson.
-Open for winter from Thanksgiving through late April, Big Sky Ski Resort is the largest ski area in North America, with over 3,800 of skiable acres, and a 4,350-foot vertical rise.
+Open for winter from Thanksgiving through late April, Big Sky Ski Resort is the largest ski area in North America, with over 5,700 of skiable acres, and a 4,350-foot vertical rise.
 A day on the slopes costs $99.
 Located in southwestern Montana, Big Ski is roughly 3 hours from Jackson.

 With a vertical drop of 1,100 feet, 25 downhill trails and a plethora cross country trails, White Pine is a popular winter destination.
 It is open in winter from mid November through early April.
 The cheapest of the 5 resorts, daily lift tickets are $39 for an adult full day.
 It is located 88 miles south of Jackson and 10 miles outside of Pinedale, WY.